If you’re shopping in the Negen Straatjes or Nine Little Streets (and chances are you will be!) you’ll probably want to stop somewhere for lunch.

 Pluk is as good as any other place to start.
 What began as a modest little concept store and cafe in Berenstraat now has over 60k followers on Instagram and has expanded to a second branch just a street away in Reestraat.
 Aside from cute crockery, notebooks, nicknacks and iphone covers, you’ll find a bleached wood herringbone floor, huge windows and white walls and a vast marble counter groaning with cakes and fruit.
 Upstairs, overlooking the photogenic ground floor is a small cafe serving poke bowls, salads, soups and sandwiches as well as a selection of homemade cakes and fresh pressed juices.
 Whilst this isn’t a gourmet food, its a popular place to rest weary legs, put down the shopping bags and Instagram your lunch.
 No bookings.

 Casper Reinders is a bit of a legend on the Amsterdam food and bar scene and it feels like he opens a new dining destination every week.
-Owner of the ever popular Jimmy Woo nightclub, the enduring and beautiful Lion Noir restaurant and a selection of hip eateries, his latest venture is a set of three cafe’s (one that it is not yet open) under the Libertine brand.
+Owner of the ever popular Jimmy Woo nightclub, the enduring and beautiful Lion Noir restaurant and a selection of hip eateries, his latest venture is a set of three cafe’s under the Libertine brand.
 The bistros are small, intimate and dark (think moody marble and charcoal interiors) with open kitchens and brick ovens and are inspired by New York no-reservation hang-outs.
 Libertine Cafe on Wolvenstraat has a loose Italian theme – pasta, pizette and risottos (a little like London’s Polpo) and is an easy place to stop by for eggs en cocotte for breakfast or a glass of wine at just about any time of day.

 Libertine Comptoir de Cuisine